For Current Volunteers

 Greeters - Greeters welcome parishioners and visitors to the service.
 Greeters are a vital component of the evangelism program of the parish.
 Greeters serve under the direction of the priest-in-charge of the parish.
 The greeter chair is responsible for training and scheduling members of this ministry team.
 The staff liaison to the greeters is the assistant to the rector for evangelism.

-Sweet Roll Patrol - To promote conviviality, the sweet roll patrol provides sustenance after the 8am and 10am services.
+Sweet Roll Patrol - To promote conviviality, the sweet roll patrol provides sustenance after the service.
 The parish secretary is responsible for scheduling the sweet roll patrol.
 This ministry team is a part of the hospitality evangelism effort of the parish.

 Flower Delivery - The flower delivery committee visits and brightens the lives of homebound and nursing home parishioners by bringing them the altar flowers each week.
 The assistant to the rector for pastoral care is responsible for scheduling flower delivery and training those who deliver the flowers.